 If you have not told your doctor about any of the above, tell him/her before you are given VPRIV.

-How is VPRIV given
+How to use VPRIV

 VPRIV is given by a doctor or nurse knowledgeable in the treatment of Gaucher disease.
-After dilution VPRIV is given in a vein.
+After dilution, VPRIV is given in a vein.
 This will usually be in your arm.

-How much is used and when is it given
+How much and when it is given

 VPRIV is given every other week.